prakashgithubnew/CoreJava/CoreJavaPractise/variableandminors/readme.md

 Need not initialize during declaration the values are specific to each instances

 Local Variable - within method, constructor or block
 -----------------------------------------------------
-local variable need to be initialized , won't take default values. declaring local variable int g; is fine but when we use it will give error not initialized
+local variable need to be initialized , won't take default values. declaring local variable int g; is fine but when we use it will give error if not initialized

 **Final Variables**
 -------------------
 Final Variable has to be initialized else error

 Non static field cannot be accessed in static context, either you define it static or access by creating an object of the class